diffplug/spotless-cli/README.md

   -r, --reflow-long-strings
                           Reflow long strings.
                           (default: false)
-  -s, --style=<style>     The style to use for the google java format.
+  -s, --style=<style>     The style to use for the google-java-format.
                           One of: AOSP, GOOGLE
                           (default: GOOGLE)
   -v, --use-version=<useVersion>